 - AI Service Platform – The open AI service platform uses deep learning technology to mine data resources for valuable information, empowering a city with the ability to think.

 - Data Resource Platform – Real-time, the network-wide data aggregation, turns data into a true resource.
-The platform ensures data security, improves data quality, and uses data scheduling to realize the value of the data.
+The platform ensures data security, improves data quality, and uses a data schedule to realize the value of the data.

 - Integrated Computing Platform – This platform provides ample computing power to the City Brain.
 Its extreme elasticity encapsulates the real-time computation of the full city data, exabyte storage capability, and petabyte processing capability, as a result, millions of traffic camera videos can be analyzed in real-time.

 Despite security concerns, City Brain has achieved remarkable success.
 No doubt, other major cities that struggle with traffic congestion such as Shanghai, New York City, Los Angeles, and Tokyo, will also be looking to adopt technology like City Brain in the coming year.

 3. Fashion that adapts to your movement and mood

 In August 2018, Reebok introduced ‘PureMove’, a sports bra made with Motion Sense technology treated fabric designed to change the number of support women receives based on the intensity of their workouts.
 Treated with shear-thickening fluid (STF), PureMove’s fabric stiffens to provide more support while the wearer is moving and softens while the wearer is resting.
 In developing PureMove, Reebok partnered with researchers from the University of Delaware and conducted breast biomechanic testing using 54 unique motion sensors, compared to industry standards for sports bra testing which uses just four motion sensors.